Algebraic cycles on Todorov surfaces of type $(2,12)$: Cycles

-It is left to prove the isomorphism \eqref{eq:key}, i.e. when dealing with homologically trivial 0--cycles on a Todorov surface, we can actually move the problem onto the associated $K3$ surface to gain some more informations.
+It is left to prove the isomorphism \eqref{eq:key}, i.e. when dealing with homologically trivial 0--cycles on a Todorov surface, we can actually move the problem to the associated $K3$ surface to gain some more information.

 \begin{teo} Let $S$ be a Todorov surface with fundamental invariants $(\alpha,k)=(2,12)$.
-Let $M$ be the associated $K3$ surface to $S$.\\ Then there is an isomorphism
+Let $M$ be the associated $K3$ surface to $S$.
+Then there is an isomorphism

 \end{teo}

 \begin{proof}

 We look for a correspondence in $A^{2}(\mathcal{S}\times_{B}\mathcal{S})$ that is homologically trivial when restricted to each fiber .\\ Let $\Delta_{\mathcal{S}}\in A^{2}(\mathcal{S}\times_{B}\mathcal{S})$ denote the relative diagonal.
 We consider the following relative correspondence